 After the curtailment was imposed, all other connection work in the region came to a complete halt.
 For months, some 45 other solar and wind projects in the region were sitting idle.
 However, the successful implementation of the new solution to voltage oscillations allowed AEMO to progress assessments of new generation projects in the West Murray Zone.

 AEMO is aiming to have all committed projects in the West Murray Zone connected by early 2021, where possible.
-A major milestone towards unlocking new generation in the region was announced on Thursday following the registration of the biggest solar farm in the region.
+A major milestone towards unlocking new generation in the region was announced on Thursday following the registration of one of the biggest solar farms in the region.
 Once again, collaboration was key.

 “AEMO congratulates RWE Renewable in achieving registration for the Limondale 1 solar PV farm and recognises the company’s collaborative and responsive approach through the connection process to registration,” said AEMO’s Chief System Design and Engineering Officer, Alex Wonhas.
 “While the West Murray Zones presents very challenging network conditions, the collective efforts from across the industry and TransGrid in working with AEMO is helping address these emergent grid performance and stability issues,” he said.